The 2020 Slate of Candidates

 - Strive to give back to the members and the profession the same benefits I have received for over three decades.

-Vice President - Finance (Vote for One of Two)
+Vice President - Finance (Vote for One of Three)

 Patrick M. Kelly, PE PSP